Structure and generation of crossing-critical graphs: Bands and fans of plane tiles

-By Theorem~\ref{thm:Richter-Thom}, each $c\,$-crossing-critical graph has a drawing with at most $k_0$ crossings, and thus $|Y|\le k_0$.
-By Theorem~\ref{thm:bounded-pw}, $G$ has path-width at most $w-k_0$, and thus $G'$ has path-width at most $w$.
-Hlin\v{e}n\'y and Salazar~\cite{HS} and Hernandez-Velez et al.~\cite{crnest} proved the graph $G'$ obtained from a $c$-crossing-critical graph $G$ as described does not contain a $0$-, $1$-, and $2$-nests of depth $m$ with cycles disjoint from $Y$.
-Lemmas~\ref{lemma-disjp} and \ref{lemma-disjpd} (presented next) imply that no face $F$ of $G'$ has an $F$-nest or a degenerate $F$-nest of depth $m$ with paths disjoint from $Y$.
+By Theorem~\ref{thm-crit-cno}, each $c\,$-crossing-critical graph has a drawing with at most $k_0$ crossings, and thus $|Y|\le k_0$.
+By Theorem~\ref{thm:bounded-pw}, the graph $G$ has path-width at most $w-k_0$, and thus its planarization $G'$ has path-width at most $w$ (we can simply add the vertices of $Y$ to all the bags of the path decomposition of $G$ to turn it into a path decomposition of $G'$).
+By Observation~\ref{obs-planarization-2connected}, the graph $G'$ is $2$-connected.

-Furthermore, note that $G'$ is $2$-connected---$G$ is $2$-connected, and vertices of $Y$ cannot form $1$-cuts in $G'$, as otherwise it would be possible to obtain a drawing of $G$ with fewer crossings.
-Hence, Corollary~\ref{cor-tiles} is implied by Theorem~\ref{thm-tiles}. \end{proof}

-\begin{lemma} Let $G$ be a $2$-connected $c$-crossing-critical graph drawn in the plane and $F$ its face.
-Then every $F$-nest of $G$ has depth at most $15c^2+105c+16$. \end{lemma} \begin{proof} Let $k_0=\lceil 5c/2+16\rceil$.
-Let $(P_1, \ldots, P_t)$ be an $F$-nest.
-We may assume that $F$ is the outer face of the embedding.
-Let $a$ and $b$ be indices such that the paths $P_a$ and $P_b$ contain no crossed edge, the subgraph of $G$ drawn between $P_a$ and $P_b$ contains no crossings and $q=b-a+1$ is maximum.
-Since the drawing has at most $k_0$ crossings, we conclude that $t\le k_0(q+1)+q$.